How investment ISAs work

 Income tax

-There's no tax to pay on any income earned from interest-bearing investments such as corporate bonds, gilts, and property income distributions from property funds, when they are held within an ISA.
+There's no tax to pay on any income earned from interest-bearing investments such as corporate bonds, gilts and property income distributions from property funds when they’re held within an ISA.

 Dividend income tax

-Changes to the way dividends are taxed were announced in the 2015 Summer Budget.
-In April 2016, the 10% tax credit was scrapped and replaced with a tax-free allowance of £5,000 for all investors but this fell to £2,000 in April 2018.
-Any dividends received above this amount are charged at 8.75% for basic rate taxpayers, 33.75% for higher rate taxpayers and 39.35% for additional rate taxpayers.
-However, when dividend income is received from investments held within an ISA, there is no dividend income tax to pay for all investors.
+The tax free dividend allowance for the 2024-25 tax year is £500.
+Any dividends received above the allowance are charged at 8.75% for basic rate taxpayers, 33.75% for higher rate taxpayers and 39.35% for additional rate taxpayers.
+However, when dividend income is received from investments held within an ISA, there’s no dividend income tax to pay for all investors.

 Starting and managing your ISA

-You can invest your ISA allowance, currently £20,000 for the 2022-23 tax year, entirely in either in a cash, an investment, or an innovative finance ISA which invests in peer-to-peer lending.
+You can invest your ISA allowance entirely in either in a cash, investment or an innovative finance ISA, which invests in peer-to-peer lending.

 Alternatively, you can split your allowance between these three types of ISAs and the lifetime ISA.
-However, with the lifetime ISA, you can only pay in a maximum of £4,000 in the current tax year.
-So if you have already put, say, £5,000 into a cash ISA in the current tax year, you can add another £15,000 into it, or put it into an investment or an innovative finance ISA, or put £4,000 into a lifetime ISA and spread the remaining £11,000 between the other three types of ISA.
+With the lifetime ISA, however, you can only pay in a maximum of £4,000 in the current tax year.
+So if you’ve already put £5,000 into a cash ISA in the current tax year, you can add another £15,000 to it, or put it into an investment or innovative finance ISA, or put £4,000 into a lifetime ISA and spread the remaining £11,000 between the other three types of ISA.

-You can open a new ISA with a different provider each tax year if you want to – there’s no rule that says you have to stay with the same provider year after year.
+You can open a new ISA with a different provider each tax year if you want to – there’s no rule that says you have to stay with the same provider year.

 If you already have an investment ISA, you can transfer it to a new provider if you want to.
 You can transfer money held in a cash ISA into an investment ISA, and vice versa.

 Transferring ISAs from previous tax years won’t count towards your current year’s ISA allowance and you can choose to transfer all or part of the balance.
-But if you do transfer an ISA that you have contributed to in the current tax year, you must transfer all of it.
+The same goes if you transfer an ISA that you've contributed to in the current tax year, you can transfer all or just part of it.

-Remember to follow the correct ISA transfer process with your new provider to retain your ISA benefits.
-If you transfer cash from an existing ISA into a lifetime ISA it will count towards your lifetime ISA allowance for the year and qualify for the government bonus, but will not count towards your overall ISA allowance.
+You’ll need to follow the correct ISA transfer process with your new provider to retain your ISA benefits.
+If you transfer cash from an existing ISA into a lifetime ISA it will count towards your lifetime ISA allowance for the year and qualify for the government bonus, but it won’t count towards your overall ISA allowance.

-It’s also a good idea to check whether any ISA you're considering moving to is flexible or not, although no lifetime ISAs offer this feature.
+It’s also a good idea to check whether any ISA you're considering moving to is flexible or not.
 With flexible ISAs, if you want to take money out of your ISA and put it back later in the same tax year, you won’t lose any of your tax-free entitlement.
 Repayments must be made in the same tax year as the withdrawal.

 Record keeping

-There is no obligation to declare ISAs on your tax return, but it is a good idea to keep a note of what goes in and what comes out each year.
+There’s no obligation to declare ISAs on your tax return, but it’s a good idea to keep note of what goes in and what comes out each year.
 This record-keeping will also help you stay within the annual ISA allowance.
-If you have a Barclays Investment ISA, your investments are all recorded on your ISA account page.
+If you have our Investment ISA, your investments are all recorded on your ISA account page.